20 Fabulous Beach House Bunk Rooms

-When you need to sleep a crowd, there's nothing more efficient than bunk beds.
-Here are ten ideas to take your bunk room from campy to cool.
+When you need to sleep a crowd, there's nothing more fun—or efficient—than bunk beds.
+Here are our 20 favorite ideas for taking any bunk room from campy to cool.

 An oddly positioned closet made furnishing this North Carolina children's room a challenge.
 So designers Lili O'Brien and Leigh Anne Muse installed four hanging bunks (made of teak, suspended from the ceiling with cable, and bolted to the wall for extra security) that fit perfectly into the unusual space while still providing room for play.
 The kids access the top bunks via a simple painted hardware store ladder.